tmorin/cqrsjs/README.md

 If the item is not yet bought, the event itemMarkedBought is applied.

 The event itemAdded and itemMarkedBought are applied, but not published by the command handlers.
-It's a big different, that means aggregate listeners listenning these events will be invoked first.
+It's a big different, that means aggregate listeners listening these events will be invoked first.
-The external listeners listenning these events will be invoked only if the aggregate listeners invokation are succesfull.
+The external listeners listening these events will be invoked only if the aggregate listeners invokation are successful.
 In the case where the event is published instead of applied, the aggregate listeners will be skipped.
-That means, the implementation of the command handlers have to be attached to the targetted aggregates.
+That means, the implementation of the command handlers have to be attached to the targeted aggregates.
-In our case, the targetted aggregate of the commands addItem and markItemBought is items.
+In our case, the targeted aggregate of the commands addItem and markItemBought is items.

 Because, the aggregate listeners are invoked before the externals.
-And because the invokations of the externals are done according to the success of the aggregage listeners invokations.
+And because the invokations of the externals are done according to the success of the aggregate listeners invokations.
 The implementation of the persistence should be done into these aggregate listeners.
-Moreover, about rollbacking, it should be have only one aggregate listener by applied event.
+Moreover, about roll backing, it should be have only one aggregate listener by applied event.

 The implementation of the command handlers and aggregate listeners can be done like this: